Scrum.org PSM II Practice Test: Scrum Master II

 2. Practice explaining why a Scrum Master response improves empiricism, coaching quality, facilitation, and team ownership instead of only fixing the immediate issue.

-3. Use the 12-question preview below with Scrum.org’s official focus areas, especially facilitation and coaching.
+3. Use the 24-question public preview below with Scrum.org’s official focus areas, especially facilitation and coaching.

 If you need to practice…Best pageWhy